rust-lang/cargo/src/doc/index.md

 $ cargo new hello_world --bin
 ```

-We're passing `--bin` because we're making a binary program: if we
+We’re passing `--bin` because we’re making a binary program: if we
-were making a library, we'd leave it off.
+were making a library, we’d leave it off.

-Let's check out what Cargo has generated for us:
+Let’s check out what Cargo has generated for us:

 ```shell
 $ cd hello_world